paulgolter/blender-pipeline-integration/README.md

 material = bpy.data.materials.new("my_material")
 ```

-And the great thing is it returns the newly created material as opposed to the operator `bpy.ops.material.new()`.
+And the great thing is it returns the newly created material as opposed to the Operator `bpy.ops.material.new()`.

 ### **Properties**